Read time 7 minutes

 The extended support for SQL Server 2008 and 2008R2 will not be provided by Microsoft after July 09, 2019, which means you’ll not receive any updates in the future.
 So, if you’re still using SQL 2008, then it’s time to upgrade your server to a newer version of SQL.

 Many organizations often prefer to migrate from SQL 2008 to 2016 because it is a secure and more advanced option.
 If you’re also one of them and looking for a reliable solution to migrate SQL 2008 databases to SQL 2016, then we’re here to help you.

-As mentioned above, the security updates for SQL 2008 will be stopped after some time, but it’s not the only reason.
-There are many other reasons that require SQL 2008 upgrade.
+As mentioned above, the security updates for SQL 2008 will be stopped after some time, but that’s not the only reason.
+Many other reasons require SQL 2008 upgrade.
 Here are some of the reasons:

 Also, there are some other features that SQL 2016 offers, such as Dynamic data masking, Query Store, JSON support, Temporal Table, Row level security, stretch database, etc. Now, let’s move to the step-by-step process of upgrading SQL 2008 to SQL 2016.

 There are generally two manual methods to upgrade to SQL 2016, which involve: